V-Bar-V or West Clear Creek

 Sedona Trail Rating System

 The Hike House Sedona Trail Rating System provides actual hiker feedback and ratings of each of the Sedona hiking trails.
-The cumulative trail ratings for the Wilson Mountain Trail submitted by fellow hikers is located above with the Trail Data.
+The cumulative trail ratings for the Casner Canyon Trail submitted by fellow hikers is located above with the Trail Data.
 Your trail feedback and ratings are an important resource for fellow hikers and provide a personal account of your trail experience from which others may learn.
 So please hike Sedona, help others, and rate a trail today!

 The Hike House Sedona Trail Rating System

-Trail Data Trail Rating
+Trail Data

-Elevation Change: 300 ft.
+Elevation Change: 810 ft.

 VN:RO [1.9.8_1114]